 - Ugovor o djelu (Service contract)

-Autorski ugovor (author’s contract) is used for original intellectual work from the field of literature, science or art.
-This work must have an individual character, regardless of the form of expression, type, value or purpose and it has to be unique.
+Autorski ugovor (author’s contract) is used for original intellectual work from the field of literature, science, or art.
+This work must have an individual character, regardless of the form of expression, type, value, or purpose and it has to be unique.
 Authors of work own the copyright to their work.
-Some examples are written articles, photography, and creation of music.
+Some examples are written articles, photography, and the creation of music.